Shirley M. Malcom: Awards and honors

-Dr. Malcom has received a variety of honors and awards, most notable was her election to the American Academy of Arts and Sciences and the receipt of the 2003 Public Welfare Medal, the highest award presented by the National Academy of Sciences.
-Dr. Malcom also holds 16 honorary degrees.
-On May 26, 2000 Dr. Malcom received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden.
+Malcom has received a variety of honors and awards, most notable was her election to the American Academy of Arts and Sciences and the receipt of the 2003 Public Welfare Medal, the highest award presented by the National Academy of Sciences.
+Malcom also holds 16 honorary degrees.
+On May 26, 2000, Malcom received an honorary doctorate from the Faculty of Social Sciences at Uppsala University, Sweden.

 Publications

 While working as a research associate at AAAS, where she surveyed science education programs designed for minority students, a conference was held which Malcom helped to organize.
 The result of this conference was a landmark report, co-authored by Malcom, entitled The Double Bind: The Price of Being a Minority Woman in Science (1976).

 In 2003, the U.S. Supreme Court affirmed the importance of diverse learning environments, but dismissed formulaic and points-based approaches to undergraduate admissions to achieve this diversity.
 In response in 2004, AAAS issued a report titled Standing Our Ground: A Guidebook for STEM Educators in the Post-Michigan Era, written by Shirley Malcom, which clarifies legally plausible options for preserving diversity in engineering and science programs.